wpeterman/ResistanceGA/ResistanceGA_Vignette.md

 ![plot of chunk monomolec.plot](figure/monomolec_plot.png)

 Run the transformed resistance surface through CIRCUITSCAPE to get effective resistance between each pair of points. `Run.CS` returns the lower half of the pairwise resistance matrix for use with the optimization prep functions.
-We will add some random noise to the resistance values prior to optimization.
+After we add some random noise, this will be our response that we optimize on.